 Rourke O’Brien, Founder/Executive Director, CMF

 Rourke is the President and Founder of The Children’s Music Foundation (CMF).
 Prior to founding CMF in 2009, he spent 5 years as President of America’s Foundation for Chess.
 Rourke has spent much of his career in financial services beginning in 1978 with ten years in the securities industry as Vice President – Investments with both Smith Barney, Harris Upham & Co., and Dean Witter Reynolds, Inc. before opening his own securities brokerage operation in 1986.
 After joining Washington Mutual Savings Bank, he founded State Street Mortgage in 1993, which became Qpoint Home Mortgage Loans in 1994, where he held the position of Director, President and CEO through 1998.
-He has been a member of the Bellevue Breakfast Rotary Club since 1993, a member of the National Association for Music Educators (NAfME), The National Association for the Education of Young Children (NAEYC), the Association for Supervision and Curriculum Development (ASCD), the National Association of Music Merchants (NAMM), and the International Society for Music Education (ISME).
+He has been a member of the Bellevue Breakfast Rotary Club since 1993, The National Association for the Education of Young Children (NAEYC), the Association for Supervision and Curriculum Development (ASCD), the National Association of Music Merchants (NAMM), and the International Society for Music Education (ISME).

 Rourke holds a B.A. in Finance from the University of Notre Dame.